subsquid/docs/docs/subsquid-network/reference/substrate-api.md

   extrinsic: boolean
 }
 ```
 An `EVM.Log` event will be included in the response if it matches all the requests.
-An empty array matches no events; omit all requests to match all `EVM.Log` events.
-See [Frontier EVM support](/sdk/resources/substrate/frontier-evm/#subscribe-to-evm-events).
+A request with an empty array (e.g. `{ topic0: [] }`) matches no events; omit all requests/pass an empty object to match all events.

+See [`addEvmLog()` SDK function reference](/sdk/reference/processors/substrate-batch/data-requests/#addevmlog) for a detailed description of the fields of this data request; also see [Field selection](/sdk/reference/processors/substrate-batch/field-selection) and [Frontier EVM support](/sdk/resources/substrate/frontier-evm).

 ### `Ethereum.transact` calls {#ethereumTransact}